Miami Music Week

-Miami Music Week (MMW) is a weeklong marathon of electronic dance music that takes place in Miami, Florida.
-During the last week of March, the event is attended by hundreds of thousands of people from all over the world.
+Miami Music Week (MMW) is a weeklong marathon of electronic dance music that takes place in Miami, Florida during the last week of March.
+The event is attended by hundreds of thousands of people from all over the world.
 In 2015, over 1,000 artists performed at over 260 events hosted at a myriad of venues across Miami.
 Venues include nightclubs, pools, boats, and pop-up spaces/venues in areas such as Wynwood, Downtown Miami, Miami Beach, and Little Haiti.
-Miami Music Week also leads up to Ultra Music Festival, which is attended by 165,000 people over the course of three days.
+Miami Music Week also leads up to the Ultra Music Festival, which is attended by 165,000 people over three days.

 History

 Miami Music Week began in 2011, taking place from 24–27 March, ending at the same time Ultra Music Festival had concluded its thirteenth edition.
 Since then, Miami Music Week has continued to grow every year, eventually becoming one of the world's largest congregations of dance music lovers.

 On March 21, 2018, Miami Music Week bought out the Winter Music Conference and the International Dance Music Awards.